Legacy Commons

 Contact Your Consultant

 Visitors to this well-designed park in Rapid City, South Dakota, have five separate play areas to explore, complete with creative-play options that encourage children to learn about their community.
 The sculptural play area features an artful Evos® playsystem for kids ages 5 to 12.
 All children can have fun in the inclusive play area that includes a Sensory Play Center®, Sway Fun® Glider and accessible sensory garden.
 In the natural play area, kids discover a mix of nature-inspired components, including custom rock outcrops typical of those found in the Black Hills.
 Interwoven throughout the area for 2- to 5-year-olds are custom features celebrating Ellsworth Air Force Base.
-And finally, kids can play Pulse™ Tennis and Pulse™ Table Tennis, the interactive and multisensory games for 2 to 8 players.
 Getting from one play area to another requires short, beautiful walks through gardens, art installations and other scenic landscapes.

 Installed: August 2014